EntCollNet/BugFlow/modules/module_3/module_3A.md

 # Module 3A: Direct Label Transcription

 ## Module Purpose:
-This module is intended for capturing the primary label data from a pinned specimen.
+This module is intended for capturing the primary label data from a pinned and vialed specimens.

 ## Module Keywords:
 Pinned, Pointed, labels, specimen, transcribe